BA (Hons) in Technical Theatre and Stage Management (progression year)

 The things not covered include protective footwear, practice clothes, play texts and stationery.
 International students will have costs associated with the Student visa.
 Please visit the UK Visas & Immigration website for further details.

 To participate in this course, including online training, you will need to have the equipment see more information on the document here Prices for laptops may vary but costs are likely to be in the region of £550 and upwards.
 Educational discounts are available, so we advise that you wait until you are enrolled before buying any new equipment.
 We recognise that not all applicants/ students will own this equipment or be in a financial position to purchase it.
 RADA, therefore, has ways in which we can provide you with support to ensure that you can access the equipment you need.

 Please note that a Laptop, phone/tablet devices and related equipment policy is being drawn up.
 More information is available from the admissions team by emailing firstname.lastname@example.org.

 Funding your training

 It is important that you understand when you accept a place at RADA that you know how you will pay for it and whether you will need financial assistance.
 We do not take account of financial need when offering places, but we do reasonably assume that if you are applying to come to RADA, you will be able to pay the fees and support yourself.

 Although applications are made directly to RADA, not through UCAS, RADA is a Registered Provider with the Office for Students.
 This means that our courses are eligible for student financial support.

 RADA also offers a number of scholarships, the majority of which are awarded on the basis of income to undergraduate students studying in higher education for the first time.

-You can apply for a student loan (or a grant in some EU countries) for your tuition fees and living costs (maintenance) if you are:
+You can apply for a student loan for your tuition fees and living costs (maintenance) if you are: